Pazabal/fleetman/README.md

 2. Click 'Stop' on your AWS instance

-When you come back, just restart your instance and recreate your cluster - Environment variables should still be there if you didn't terminate your instance.
+When you come back, just restart your instance and recreate your cluster

+Run this command to search for env. variables:

+`history | grep export`

+And run the command with a `!` before its number:

+`!command number`